Blog

 #2 Conduct pre-selection checks (confirm equipment is fit for application)

-Before you source your access hire equipment, it’s important to do an assessment of the job required (what loads do you need to carry, where do you need to carry them to?), the site itself (will the EWP be used indoors or outdoors, what are the surface conditions, and are there suspended surfaces?) etc. This assessment should be conducted by anyone responsible for the safe use of the equipment, prior to selection of the EWP.
+Before you source your access equipment, it’s important to do an assessment of the job required (what loads do you need to carry, where do you need to carry them to?), the site itself (will the EWP be used indoors or outdoors, what are the surface conditions, and are there suspended surfaces?) etc. This assessment should be conducted by anyone responsible for the safe use of the equipment, prior to selection of the EWP.
 (See the Safety Resources page on the EWPA website).

 There’s a pre-selection checklist that forms part of the EWPA’s EWP Safe Use Information Pack that you can use for this pre-selection assessment.
 It includes information to assist in the planning process of using the EWP in relation to application, site conditions, operator competence/training requirements and hazard evaluation.